Written by Karl Perera, MA, DipLC

 The Importance of Self Confidence in your Communication with Others

-Something as small as smiling can make you feel more confident.
+Something as small as smiling can make you feel more confident when you communcate with others.
 Want to improve your self confidence?
-Check out the Confidence CD Trainer which will help you to develop your confidence and help you maintain the new you.
+Check out these Communication Skills hypnosis audios which will help you to communicate more positively and master the social skills you want so badly.

 Assertiveness and Communication Skills